Xv64/OS/README.md

 ## System Requirements

-Xv64, as it's name implies requires a 64-bit processor, specifically an AMD64 compatible one.
+Xv64, as it's name implies requires a 64-bit processor, specifically an AMD64 compatible one like those manufactured by Intel or AMD since approximately 2003/2004.
 Two or more cores/threads/sockets are required - no support for uniprocessors.

 Boot environment must be legacy BIOS if using the provided bootloader.
 The OS can also be configured through GRUB using the ext2 extension and placing the kernel on a ext2 formatted partition.